vikrampawar/learn-kafka/pages/ILoveLogsApacheKafkaAndRealTimeDataIntegration.md

 ```

 Topic is a category of data, for example page views, searches.
 Each of these is partitioned by say user id.
-Each partition is a sequence of records that are being contiously appended to.
+Each partition is a sequence of records that are being continuously  appended to.
 Maintained for a week or so.

-How is this a a messaging system, it's like Apache log?
+How is this a a messaging system, it's like an Apache log?
 Logs are fantastic mechanism for implementing a publish subscribe system.

 ```mermaid